silversonicaxel/gherkin-detailer/README.md

 gherkin-detailer is a tool that generates HTML reports related to the gherkins that are part of the project you are working on.
 Currently there are six sections available:
 * Files list (containing the entire list of all the detailed scenarios)
 * Features list (containing the simple list of all the features)
-* Scenarios list (containing the simple list of all the scenarios)
+* Scenarios list (containing the simple list of all the scenarios and scenarios outlines)
 * States list (containing the simple list of all the **given** - states)
 * Actions list (containing the simple list of all the **when** - actions)
 * Outcomes list (containing the simple list of all the **then** - outcomes)